standard-crypto/ENS-Guilds/README.md

 ```

-The ENSGuilds project provides three `ITagsAuthPolicy` implementations: one that allows any account to claim any
+The ENSGuilds project provides three `ITagsAuthPolicy` implementations: one allowing any account to claim any unclaimed
-unclaimed tag (`OpenAuthPolicy`), one that checks allowlists (`AllowlistAuthPolicy`), and one that checks for NFT
+tag (`OpenAuthPolicy`), one using allowlists controlled by each Guild's admin (`AllowlistAuthPolicy`), and one using NFT
 ownership (`NFTAuthPolicy`).

 Other custom `ITagsAuthPolicy` implementations might, for example, use a commit-reveal scheme to prevent front-running,
 check results of an auction, or verify a custom ZKP.

-`ExtraClaimArgs`, `extraTransferArgs`, and the like are provided to allow custom implementations to take additional
+`ExtraClaimArgs`, `extraTransferArgs`, and the like are provided to allow custom implementations to receive additional
 implementation-specific details from the caller.
 ENSGuilds will blindly forward these arguments through to the Guild's
 `FeePolicy` and `TagsAuthPolicy`; implementations are free to encode information in these bytes as they please.